-Dr. Helena Lass shared this startlingly dramatic statistic with us in a recent interview with her in her office at WellnessOrbit in Tallinn, Estonia.
+Dr. Helena Lass shared this startlingly dramatic statistic above with us in a recent conversation in her office at WellnessOrbit in Tallinn, Estonia.

 Can you imagine what that really means for us and what life would be like if we could change that number?